Who owns the videos or other materials that I create and post for my course?

 How can I prevent outsiders from joining a synchronous remote teaching session and behaving inappropriately?
 (This is sometimes called “Zoom bombing,” though it can also affect Webex.)

 Anyone with the link to a Zoom meeting (or your “personal meeting room”) can enter the meeting.
 For this reason, it is important not to post meeting links on publicly accessible websites.
 Using a personal room is particularly risky; we recommend against using personal rooms for course meetings.
+You can review this guidance for sharing your Zoom meeting or webinar securely.

 There have also been some reports of enrolled students behaving disruptively in online courses.
 This page on Managing Participants in a Zoom Meeting provides more information on using Zoom to manage students and other attendees.